Production Deployment & Hardening Guide

 Persistence

 Redis is configured with a named volume (redis_data) for persistence.
-The default persistence strategy (RDB snapshots) is sufficient for OpenTranscribe's use case -- Redis stores Celery task state and cached GPU stats, not primary data.
+The default persistence strategy (RDB snapshots) is sufficient for OpenTranscribe's use case -- Redis stores Celery task state, cached GPU stats, and the shared security state described below, not primary data.

 Network Isolation